Dasync/Dasync/README.md

 ## Basic Programming Concepts in C#
 The following examples may look trivial and as for a single-process application, but D-ASYNC platform makes them run (without any modifications) in a resilient, persistent, scalable, and distributed manner.
+The new service-oriented syntax will be introduced with the [CloudSharp](https://github.com/Dasync/CloudSharp) project.

 1. Inter-Service Communication.
 ```csharp